 - If you are running this script on your client system, RSAT tools need to be installed.

 - Target domain must be reachable from your system.
-You may need to get required ports opened at Firewall end.
+So, you should open required ports at Firewall end first.

-- You may need to create manual DNS entries for each domain in hosts file if target domain can’t be resolved directly.
+- Create manual DNS entries for each domain in hosts file to resolve target domain without problems.

-- You must have Admin Credentials for all the domains for which you want to reset passwords.
+- You must have Admin Credentials of all the domains for which you want to reset passwords.

 - This script doesn’t have password complexity check for new password.
 Make sure you enter a valid password.

-How to Reset Passwords of Users from Multiple Domains using PowerShell Script?
+Reset Passwords of Users from Different Domains using PowerShell Script

 New shortcut window will open.
 Copy following code into the location bar and click Next: